 Meanwhile I was successfully free motion quilting on this machine because I didn't use that setting.
 Instead I set my stitch length to the lowest setting, which limited the movement of the feed dogs to just bouncing up and down, not feeding against the back of my quilt.

-I also cover the feed dogs with a Supreme Slider, a slippery sheet that makes it easier to move your quilt smoothly under your needle.
-The combination of setting the stitch length to the lowest setting and covering the feed dogs with the supreme slider has been the ultimate trick to free motion quilting beautifully with the feed dogs up.
+I also cover the feed dogs with a Free Motion Glider, a slippery sheet that makes it easier to move your quilt smoothly under your needle.
+The combination of setting the stitch length to the lowest setting and covering the feed dogs with the Free Motion Glider has been the ultimate trick to free motion quilting beautifully with the feed dogs up.

 Will Leaving the Feed Dogs Up Damage My Machine?